CS5001-khoury/hw02/README.md

 ## README.md

-You should create a readme file that contains the following information
+👉🏽 **Task**: You should create a readme file that contains the following:

 * Reflection of what you learned this module, include what you think you need to work on and how you will improve those skills
 * List any coding practice problems you did  - not required, but it is always good to warm up with practice problems!